 The Joey Goldstein Band - Time's Square .... featuring Boko Suzuki (keyboards), Mark Kelso (drums) and Michael Farquharson (bass).
 (1988)

-Armando Liebek, Julien Bradley-Combes, Adam Filaber, Kevin Bolger, Dylan Burchell, Youngchan Na, Oscar Kempe, Sean Patrick Clarey, Adam Beer-Colacino, Fraser Melvin, John Kennelly and Dylan Moore.
+Armando Liebek, Julien Bradley-Combes, Adam Filaber, Kevin Bolger, Dylan Burchell, Youngchan Na, Oscar Kempe, Sean Patrick Clarey, Adam Beer-Colacino, Fraser Melvin, John Kennelly, Dylan Moore and Matt Greenwood.